-Since learning the concentration/visualization practice on Belsebuub’s courses some years ago, this simple yet powerful sit-up exercise quickly became one of my favorites.
+Since learning the concentration/visualization practice on Belsebuub’s courses some years ago, this exercise became one of my favorites.
 I liked to pick up a random object like a pencil, glass or a plant and focus on it for a few minutes, often several times a day.

 As I got used to doing these practices, I also started exploring what worked most for me, and found out that I would often have a success when practicing after coming back from the gym.
 Being physically tired but mentally awake proved to be a very good state for doing mystical practices, so I made it my routine to do a short practice of concentration or visualization after my daily workout.

 I would sit down very comfortably in a recliner and start to focus on whatever object inspired me.
 For about a week, I decided to focus on a lit candle.
 After the usual full-body relaxation, I proceeded to the concentration.

 This time, however, I didn’t want to just concentrate on the candle itself, but wanted to be aware of my surroundings at the same time.
 This new way of visualizing/concentrating really got me inspired and I spent the whole week fine-tuning it, until I felt like I had achieved a good level of focus and awareness of my surroundings.

 After about a week of practicing in this new way, I had an unexpected experience.

 I sat in my recliner as usual and got very comfortable, relaxing all the muscles of my body.
 Then I focused my attention on the top of the candle, where the wax was melting.
 I kept concentrating on that part of the candle while at the same time perceiving my surroundings.